josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-student-guide-Big-data-and-visualization.md

 **Presentation**

-Directions:
+Directions

 1. Pair with another table.

 2. One table is the Microsoft team and the other table is the customer.

 3. The Microsoft team presents their proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.

 5. The Microsoft team responds to the objection.

 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2--6.

 ## Wrap-up